Starter Jobs: How to Find Your First Full-Time Gig

 - Develop a resume that captures the highlights of your achievements in school and any outside activities (including volunteer work, part-time or summer jobs, etc.)

-- Get a transitional business card printed up so you can give these out when you’re networking with people f2f
+- Get a transitional business card printed up so you can give these out when you're networking with people face to face.

 Clean Up Your Digital Dirt

-- Make sure your Facebook, MySpace, Twitter and other online profiles don’t portray you publicly as some party-animal brat
+- Make sure your Facebook, Instagram, Twitter and other online profiles don't portray you publicly as some party-animal.

-- Change your privacy settings so that only friends of yours can access your inner stuff
+- Change your privacy settings so that only friends of yours can access your inner profile

-- Search for public photos of you that are tagged with your name on your friends’ pages.
-Ask them to remove the ones of you in that fabulous little bikini or chugging beer from a keg
+- Search for public photos of you that are tagged with your name on your friends' pages.
+Ask them to remove the ones of you that might look unprofessional.

 Prepare For Job Interviews